adamsilver/fdpb/01-introduction.md

 - flesh out more about design principles: what makes a good principles?
 - more about evaluation methodologies?
 - Web's grain?
+- Mention the online pattern library?
+- House keeping and code?